keybase/homebrew-beta/README.md

+## Keybase Beta

+The repository contains brew formulas for betas and testing different environments.

 ### Install

 These instructions will allow you to install a beta version of the Keybase command line client that hits a staging environment.